warrengoble/react-shadertoy/README.md

 - Other types if iChannels (Input) working such as Buffer, Video, Sound and Cubemap.
 - Additional uniforms working such as `iDate`, `iMouse`, `iChannelResolution`, `iChannelTime`, `iTimeDelta` and `iSampleRate`.
 - Additional scripts such as `Common`, `Sound`, `Buffer A`, `Buffer B`, `Buffer C`, `Buffer D` and `Cubemap A`.
+- GLSL Wrapper should include additional methods such as `textureLOD` etc.